-& International - See library guides on the web at www.cambridgecollege.edu/library/research.cfm/.
-See the Traditional Library Skills section for guides.
+& International - For specifics for each center or for other regions/ international, see the "Traditional Library Skills" section of www.cambridgecollege.edu/library/research.cfm/.

-Computers, Network & Information Systems Information Technology Resources, Services, & Policy Highlights demic libraries in Cambridge and near some regional centers.
-In other areas, academic and other research libraries open for public use are
+Computers, Network & Information Systems

+Information Technology Resources, Services, & Policy Highlights

 Learning at Cambridge College is "high-touch/high-tech."
 Intensive classroom learning is enriched by online research; it is deepened and extended by learning activities supported by computer technologies.
 Your seminar group or class becomes a learning community, which continues online outside class hours and beyond the end of the term.